tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-faq-troubleshooting.md

 ## Frequently Asked Questions
 ### Can I use Spot and Standard VMs with instance mix?
-Yes, you can use both Spot and Standard VMs in your scale set deployments using instance mix.
+Yes, you can use both Spot and Standard Virtual Machines (VMs) in your scale set deployments using instance mix.
 To do so, use [Spot Priority Mix](./spot-priority-mix.md) to define a percentage split of Spot and Standard VMs.

 ### Can I mix multiple CPU architectures with instance mix?
 No, you can't mix multiple CPU architectures in a scale set using instance mix.